esguerra/mesguerra.org/readme.md

 And there's also a nice intro to CS class with flask as example at:

 <https://youtu.be/j5wysXqaIV8>

-One thing left to do from the flaskification of my website is to use https.
-In one of the links there was even information as to how to use gunicorn and nginx and getting the https certificates, and perhaps putting it all into a yaml file or so.

 Deploying has been even a greater challenge that migrating the website to flask and responsive with bootstrap.